anisbet/pipe/Readme.md

 ----------------------
 ```
  -0{file_name}  : Name of a text file to use as input as alternative to taking input on STDIN.
+                  If -M is used, the file is considered reference input for any other data read
+                  from STDIN.
+Thus for all rows from STDIN, a given column's value will be searched
+                  within any row and column's data read from the file specified with -0.
+                  If the 2 columns match (optionally with -I and -N), the true value(s)
+                  are appended to the current line, and if not an optional set of literals
+                  will be appended.
+                  Example: cat {file1} => -0{file2} -M"c1:c0?c1.'None'"
+                  Compare file1, c1 to file2, c0, and if they match output file2, c1 else 'None'.
  -1{c0,c1,...cn}: Increment the value stored in given column(s).
 Works on both integers and
                   strings.
 Example: 1 -1c0 => 2, aaa -1c0 => aab, zzz -1c0 => aaaa.
                   You can optionally change the increment step by a given value.